reivyr/openbsd-rlvm/README.md

 ## Playing games

 I only played [CLANNAD](https://store.steampowered.com/app/324160/) and [Planetarian](https://store.steampowered.com/app/316720/).
 A detailed list of games can be found [here](https://github.com/eglaysher/rlvm/blob/master/STATUS.TXT).
-A notable difference that I found was that I can use the Dangopedia on CLANNAD and I can't use the in-game menu (right click) in Planetarian(in the sdl version it crashes the game and in the sdl2 version it does nothing) so you need to close the window in Planetarian to exit the game (don't forget to save your progress before that).
+A notable difference that I found was that I can use the Dangopedia on CLANNAD and I can't use the in-game menu (right click) in Planetarian (in the sdl version it crashes the game and in the sdl2 version it does nothing) so you need to close the window in Planetarian to exit the game (don't forget to save your progress before that).
 Please read the **Additional notes** section for other details.

+You can't watch the opening in CLANNAD because [it seems rlvm doesn't support it](https://github.com/eglaysher/rlvm/issues/47) but if you want to try the real experience please watch it with your favorite video player after finishing Nagisa's route.

 These two games are on steam and you can use `depotdownloader` from packages.
 Please read `/usr/local/share/doc/pkg-readmes/depotdownloader` and its [repository](https://github.com/SteamRE/DepotDownloader).